 Partnering with Schools for Student Success: Effective Parent Advocacy

-For information or to be on the waiting list for the Fall 2021 session contact firstname.lastname@example.org
+Contact dianew@LDAO.ca to be on the waiting list for the Winter 2023 session, or with questions

-The Learning Disabilities Association of Ontario, in partnership with the Integra Program of the Child Development Institute, is presenting an online workshop for parents and those who are helping parents navigate the school system.
+The Learning Disabilities Association of Ontario, in partnership with the LD Mental Health Program of the Child Development Institute, is presenting an online workshop for parents and those who are helping parents navigate the school system.
 The course is called Partnering with Schools for Student Success, and promotes a collaborative approach to advocacy, based on knowledge and understanding on both sides.

 The seven units explore perspectives of parents and schools, promote an understanding of the needs of students and of special education and behaviour management processes in schools, and teach strategies for successful negotiation.
 Scenarios will be used to help illustrate the ideas presented.

 The online course is offered in two options: